 House Life Project

-This exhibit was curated in partnership with House Life Project.
+Hadia curated this exhibit in partnership with House Life Project.
 House Life Project was a grassroots, arts-focused initiative based in the St Clair Place neighborhood on the Near Eastside of Indianapolis.
-As a team, Hadia and other team members designed a layout for the objects, developed color scheme, selected fonts, created a budget sheet, wrote labels, and much more to organize and curate this exhibit.
+Along with other team members, Hadia designed a layout for the objects, developed color scheme, selected fonts, created a budget sheet, wrote labels, and much more to organize and curate this exhibit.
 Her responsibilities were designing the floor plan on SketchUp Design.
-She designed the objects, labels, wooden floors, windows, etc. All together, the team worked to create the budget.
+She designed the objects, labels, wooden floors, windows, etc.

 Fall Creek Photography Exhibit

-Hadia curated a companion exhibit for the traveling exhibit Humanities Action Lab: Climates of Inequality along with other team members for their Interpreting Environmental Justice course.
-Their companion exhibit featured photographer Tim Faris.
+Hadia curated an exhibit to accompany the traveling exhibit Humanities Action Lab: Climates of Inequality.
+The exhibit featured Midwest photographer Tim Faris.
 His photography focuses on the Fall Creek waterway.
 This exhibit was called "Fall Creek: A Look at Art and the Environment."
-They also had Stefan Petranek, professor at Herron School of Art and Design, speak at their reception and opening night.
-The exhibit was displayed at the Indianapolis Downtown Library's "Yellow Room" from December 9th, 2019 - January 25th, 2020.
-The MSTD group for the companion exhibit worked on this exhibit for three months and had a great turn out.
+Stefan Petranek, professor at Herron School of Art and Design was invited to speak at the reception and opening night.
+The exhibit show was held at the Indianapolis Downtown Library's "Yellow Room" from December 9th, 2019 - January 25th, 2020.

 Climates of Inequality